wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 {% endhighlight %}

 and sees no error!
-Then another re-run from the shell history, again having the edit the command to redirect the error stream, and the error message if finally visible.
+Then another re-run from the shell history, again having to edit the command to redirect the error stream, and the error message if finally visible.

 In this case, the tool writer made a half-baked attempt to fix this